 No. Pupils would be expected to achieve an average of 50% at Common Entrance but this is not a requirement if an offer of a place has already been accepted.
-Shiplake will mark the Common Entrance papers for those prep schools that send them to us and provide a certificate with the boy’s grades.
+Read more about our approach to Common Entrance here.

 How can I learn more about boarding at Shiplake?

 Click for more information about the boarding provision at Shiplake College.
 Click for the Boarding FAQs.

 When do I have to make up my mind?